 And yet, I was deeply, unsettlingly unhappy.

 Really beyond unhappy to what a psychiatrist and psychologist would diagnose as severe clinical anxiety and depression last September.

 It was through starting to see a new therapist and trying different methods of managing anxiety that we finally started to talk about whether this picture of what I thought I had always wanted was actually serving me.

-Was it terrifying to leave behind everything I’ve spent the last 10 years of my professional and personal life building to traverse SE Asia?
+Was it terrifying to leave behind everything I’ve spent the last 10 years of my professional and personal life building to traverse Asia and Oceania?

 Was a bit ridiculous, selfish even, to drop everything and travel the world?

 But, three and a half months in, it’s also the best thing I’ve ever done.